xieyongjun001/stock-market-kafka-data-engineering-project/README.md

 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

 ## Usages
+### Apply EC2 Instance for free tier.
+### When applying the instance, create a key-pair download the pem file to your machine
+### ssh -i "my-amz-ec2-keypair.pem" ec2-user@xxxxxxxx.compute-1.amazonaws.com in your connection section aws provided.

 Follow the command_kafka.txt of your AWS account

 ## Architecture